aalitor/AltoHttp/README.md

 •	Get most useful properties of the download source such as ContentLength, Accept-Range..

-•	Easy to manage download processes with pausing, resuming and cancelling
+•	Due to event based programming, managing downloads is so easy

 •	Reports progress and speed every time when the progress is changed